What’s So Great About Plantain Leaf

 The leaves of plantain grow in a basal or rosette form at the base of the plant.
 Broad leaf plantain has wide, egg-shaped leaves with several veins running the length of the leaf.
 When harvested, you’ll notice that the leaves are stringy.

-Narrow leaf plantain has long leaves and resembles wide grass, and like broad leaf have long veins that run the length of the leaf.
+Narrow leaf plantain has long leaves and resembles wide grass, and like broad leaf has long veins that run the length of the leaf.

 Plantain has small, greenish-white flowers, each with four petals which grow in clusters at the top of a stalk.